How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Accuracy Guarantee

 Here at Ditto, we don’t settle for being slightly better than AI or automated software.
-Nor are we satisfied with offering accuracy rates in the low 90s, like some service providers.
+Nor are we satisfied with offering accuracy rates in the low 90s, as some service providers do.

 We provide 99% accuracy for all interview transcriptions, ensuring you get your money’s worth and more.
 Any transcript you receive from us is ready for archiving or use elsewhere.